WQNT: History

 For several years, WQNT was an all-news radio station, airing CNN Headline News.
 In the early 2000s, it was a sports radio outlet, carrying Fox Sports Radio, Clemson Tiger Insider Dan Scott, Primetime with the Packman, "The Jim Rome Show" and the Citadel Sports Network.
 In 2011, WQNT began airing syndicated sports programs from Steve Czaban and Dan Patrick, with other sports shows from ESPN Radio.

 On December 6, 2016, WQNT changed its format from sports to classic hits and oldies, branded as "92.1/102.1 The City."
 AM 1450 was simulcast on two FM translators: W221CI/92.1—Summerville and 102.1/W254BK—Charleston.

 On August 17, 2020, the 92.1 translator split from its simulcast with WQNT.
 It carries a classic hip hop format from WJNI-HD2 on 106.3 FM in Ladson.

+The Federal Communications Commission cancelled the station’s license on December 10, 2025.